george-hawkins/random/76d5fd6e-c056-4370-b79b-b4ed65f13d1b/MISC.md

 This image shows two situations:

 1. The first situation - a laptop showing an empty text field with the text "Password:" to the left.
-The laptop is connected by a thin cable to a World War II style bunker.
+The laptop is connected by a thin cable to a concrete World War II style bunker.
 The bunker is supposed to represent "toughness" - it's not supposed to be something military so there shouldn't be any guns or anything poking out of it.
 2. The second situation - a really powerful computer, like a MacPro, we zoom in on a bit of it and see one of the processors (kind of like the Wi-Fi chip you drew before).
 And then we zoom in on it again and see a document that's contains just binary code.

 The processor has the words "Xeon&reg; Processor" on it (see the image of the processor below - don't draw the Intel logo, or any text other than "Xeon&reg; Processor").